Nass9/Projects/README.md

       POS-Tagging and Shallow Parsing are two classic NLP tasks:
-      - POS-Tagging: assigns to each word a unique tag that indicates its syntactic role (noun, verb, adverb, ..)
+      - POS-Tagging: assigns to each word a unique tag that indicates its syntactic role (noun, verb, adverb, etc.);
-      - Shallow Parsing: assigns to each sentence segment a unique tag indicating the role of the syntactic element to which it belongs (nominal group, verbal group, etc.)
+      - Shallow Parsing: assigns to each sentence segment a unique tag indicating the role of the syntactic element to which it belongs (nominal group, verbal group, etc.).

-      Here we will redo the work of the NLP almost from scratch article, which consists in creating a neural network to perform each task, then we will make a shared model and finally a hiearchical model.
+      Here, we will redo the work of the NLP almost from scratch article, which consists in creating a neural network to perform each task.
+Then, we will make a shared model and finally a hiearchical model.

       POS-Tagging: